italia/eudi-wallet-it-docs/docs/en/pid-eaa-data-model.rst

     - OPTIONAL.
 JSON array containing the trust chain that proves the reliability of the issuer of the JWT.
     - [`OID-FED`_] Section 3.2.1.
   * - **vctm**
     - REQUIRED.
 JSON array of base64url-encoded Type Metadata JSON documents.
+In case of extended type metadata, this claim contains the entire chain of JSON documents.
     - [`SD-JWT-VC`_] Section 6.3.5.

 The following claims MUST be in the JWT payload.
 Some of these claims can be disclosed, these are listed in the following tables that specify whether a claim is selectively disclosable [SD] or not [NSD].